 What is a Centipede?

 Centipedes are sometimes called house centipedes or “hundred-leggers” because of their many pairs of legs.
-They are widely distributed throughout most of Canada, United States and the world.
-Centipedes are rarely seen by humans due to their nocturnal activity and the speed in which they move.
+They are widely distributed throughout most of Canada, the United States and the world.
+Centipedes are rarely seen by humans due to their nocturnal activity and the speed at which they move.
 Most centipedes live for more than a year and some up to six years.
 Read on to learn more centipede facts.

 How to Identify a Centipede

-What do centipedes look like?
+What do centipede look like?

 House centipedes are easy to spot by their elongated, worm-like body with their many pairs of legs.
 They can actually have anywhere from 15-177 pairs of legs with one pair per segment, depending on the species.
 Interestingly, centipedes always have an odd number of pairs of legs.

-In general, the body of a centipede is usually yellowish to dark brown in color, sometimes with darker stripes or markings.
+In general, the body of a centipede is usually yellowish to dark brown in colour, sometimes with darker stripes or markings.
 The heads of centipedes have a pair of long and sensitive antennae covered with dense hairs.
 They have small mouths and have large, claw-like structures that contain a venom gland.
 In fact, some centipedes have compound eyes containing as many as 200 optical units, while others have a cluster of simple eyes on each side of the hear or no eyes.

 There are two representative species.
 The usual pest species is the common house centipede Scutigera coleoptrata (Linnaeus).
 This centipede is about 1-1 1/2” (25-38 mm) long.
-Its body is grayish yellow with three longitudinal dark stripes.
+Its body is grayish-yellow with three longitudinal dark stripes.
 The house centipede has 15 pairs of long legs.
 The antennae and last pair of legs are longer than its body.
 The largest centipedes are in the genus Scolopendra and may grow to as much as 6” (15 cm) long.
 Their legs and antennae are shorter than those of the house centipede.

-How to get rid of house centipedes
+How to get rid of house centipede

 If a centipede is found indoors, you can get rid of it with a vacuum.
 However, you should contact a licensed pest professional if you suspect an infestation.